 St. Vincent Catholic Charities (STVCC) offers multiple volunteering opportunities across nine service areas.
 Volunteers must be of 18 years of age or older in order to have direct client contact.
 Volunteering opportunities are available for families and children through agency events.
 Please view below a list of volunteering opportunities available, along with descriptions.

-There are several events hosted throughout the year where volunteers are needed, including World Refugee Awareness Week, Operation Backpack, Holiday Giving, and the Community Thank You Open House.
+Several events are hosted throughout the year where volunteers are needed, including World Refugee Awareness Week, Operation Backpack, Holiday Giving, and the Community Thank You Open House.
 Volunteering occurs the day prior and the day of the event.
 Specific responsibilities differ depending on the event.